 While passing the GED may pose challenges, proper preparation and a supportive network, can empower you to develop the necessary skills required to excel in the GED examination.

-To be eligible to take the GED® test in Connecticut, you must meet the following requirements:
+To get a GED in Connecticut, you must meet the following Connecticut GED requirements:

 General Requirements